docs-dev/docs/cookbook/express/file-uploading.md

-# File uploads in FeathersJS
+# File uploads in docs-dev

 Over the last months we at [ciancoders.com](https://ciancoders.com/) have been working in a new SPA project using Feathers and React, the combination of those two turns out to be **just amazing**.